Super Fly T.N.T.: Plot

-Youngblood Priest and Georgia have now relocated to Rome from New York City and now are living in Rome.
+Youngblood Priest and Georgia are now living in Rome, having relocated from New York City.
 Priest drops Georgia off and when she goes to the place, she meets a black American man named Jordan who recognizes her from New York City.
 Priest meanwhile has been feeling bored in Rome, so he plays poker games with Italian businessmen every day to entertain himself.
 In one of the games, Priest has a run-in with Dr. Lamine Sonko, whose country of Umbria was destroyed by battle tanks and who came here to talk to Priest, however he ignores him.

 Priest then has a dinner engagement with Georgia, Jordan and his girlfriend, Lisa and after they talk, Jordan starts singing, much to the dismay of Priest.

 Georgia tells Priest that she wants children and to start a family, but Priest refuses.
 He then meets Jordan the next morning and they talk about their previous lives in New York City, with Priest mentioning a little bit about him being a drug dealer.
 After he has a horse riding lesson, Priest meets dr. Sonko, however they’re attacked by an assassin, but dr. Sonko manages to subdue him in time.

 Priest and the doctor go to Priest’s place, where they talk about Umbria, Priest refuses to help dr. Sonko however and he leaves.
 Priest then realizes that dr. Sonko was right about Umbria and tells Georgia that he’s going there, which makes her angry.
 The next morning, Priest arrives in Umbria, and then back in Rome, decides to help dr. Sonko.
 In one of his casino games, he talks to one of the businessmen, Matty Smith, to help him with the weapons.

 Matty agrees and the next morning, Priest says goodbye to Georgia and dr. Sonko before he boards the plane.
 After landing however, he is betrayed by the people and detained by soldiers in the airport, who bring them to their commander and beat him up before keeping him in a jail cell.

-The commander then calls Dr. Sonko and priest hears from nearby how the poor doctor has to accept defeat from the soldiers.
-The commander then leaves and one of his henchmen goes to check on Priest, but is electrocuted by him, the other also goes to check, but he is also beaten to death by Priest.
+The commander then calls Dr. Sonko, and Priest overhears how the poor doctor has to accept defeat from the soldiers.
+The commander then leaves, and one of his henchmen goes to check on Priest, but is electrocuted by him.
+The other henchman also goes to check, but he is also killed, being beaten to death by Priest.

-Priest then goes out of the place and into some Africans standing in a circle with him in the middle of it.
-Priest then returns from Umbria, all nice and safe and reunites happily ever after with Georgia again.
+Priest then leaves the cell into the daylight and finds himself in the middle of a circle of Africans.
+Priest then returns from Umbria, and reunites with Georgia.